AnthonyTechnologies/python-styleguide/tests/performance_tests.md

     # Tests
     @abstractmethod
     def test_instance_creation(self, *args: Any, **kwargs: Any) -> None:
-        """Test that instances of the class can be created.
+        """Tests that instances of the class can be created.

         This is an abstract method that must be implemented by subclasses.